Sunscreen Routine for Pakistani Weather — Step-by-Step Guide

 A simple sunscreen routine for Pakistan is: cleanse your face, apply lightweight serum if needed, use sunscreen as the final daytime skincare step, wait 1–2 minutes, then apply makeup if desired.
 Reapply every 2–3 hours when outdoors, especially in summer, humidity or direct sunlight.

-- Oily skin: use Aloe Vera Gel Sunscreen SPF 50.
+- Oily skin: use Aloe Vera Gel Sunscreen SPF 50 — transparent gel, no white cast.

-- Dry skin: use Glow Boost Moisturizer Sunscreen SPF 65.
+- Dry skin: use Glow Boost Moisturizer Sunscreen SPF 65 — no white cast.

-- Sensitive skin: use Mineral Sunscreen SPF 70.
+- Sensitive skin: use Mineral Sunscreen SPF 70 — apply in thin layers and blend well.

-- Makeup users: use BB Cream Tinted Sunscreen SPF 65.
+- Makeup users: use Tinted Sunscreen SPF 65 (BB Cream Coverage) — no white cast.

 Morning Sunscreen Routine in Pakistan